Surendranath Banerjee: Later career

 The declining popularity of moderate Indian politicians affected Banerjee's role in Indian politics.
 Banerjee supported the Morley-Minto reforms 1909 – which were resented and ridiculed as insufficient and meaningless by the vast majority of the Indian public and nationalist politicians.
-Banerjee was a critic of the proposed method of civil disobedience advocated by Mahatma Gandhi, the rising popular leader of Indian nationalists and the Congress Party.
+Though Banerjee was a critic of the proposed method of civil disobedience advocated by Mahatma Gandhi, he added that he "admire[d] the supreme solicitude and the earnest efforts of Mr. Gandhi to secure Hindu-Muslim unity".
 Surendranath Banerjee, a moderate and veteran leader of Congress were in favour to accept the Montagu-Chelmsford Reforms.
 They left the Congress and founded Indian Liberation Federation.
 They were termed as Liberals and they lost their relevance in Indian National Movement thereafter.
-Accepting the portfolio of minister in the Bengal government earned him the ire of nationalists and much of the public, and he lost the election to the Bengal Legislative Assembly in 1923 to Bidhan Chandra Roy, the candidate of the Swarajya Party – ending his political career for all practical purposes.
+Accepting the portfolio of minister in the Bengal government earned him the ire of nationalists and much of the public, and he lost the election to the Bengal Legislative Assembly in 1923 to Bidhan Chandra Roy, the candidate of the Swarajya Party — ending his political career for all practical purposes.
 He was knighted for his political support of the British Empire.
 Banerjee made the Calcutta Municipal Corporation a more democratic body while serving as a minister in the Bengal government.

-He is remembered and widely respected today as a pioneer leader of Indian politics — first treading the path for Indian political empowerment.
+He is remembered and widely respected today as a pioneer leader of Indian politics — for being among the first treading the path for Indian political empowerment.
 But nationalist politics in India meant opposition, and increasingly there were others whose opposition was more vigorous and who came to center stage.
-Banerjee could accept neither the extremist view of political action nor the noncooperation of Gandhi, then emerging as a major factor in the nationalist movement.
+Banerjee could accept neither the extremist view of political action nor the non-cooperation of Gandhi, then emerging as a major factor in the nationalist movement.
 Banerjee saw the Montagu–Chelmsford Reforms of 1919 as substantially fulfilling Congress's demands, a position which further isolated him.
 He was elected to the reformed Legislative Council of Bengal in 1921, knighted in the same year and held office as minister for local self-government from 1921 to 1924.
 His defeat at the polls in 1923 brought his political career to a close and he went on to write the widely acclaimed A Nation in Making, published in 1925.
-After Surendranath died at Barrackpore on 6 August 1925.
+He died at Barrackpore on 6 August 1925.